 The plot was simplified and changed especially as it applied to the blind girl

 The filming began in 1948, but for some reason the production was stopped for almost a year and then completed in 1949.

 Released in Italy on November 12, 1959 and in the United States on July 17, 1960.
 When I saw STEVE REEVES in the Sword and Sandal version of "Gli ultimi giorni di Pompeii".
 In 1958 Joseph E. Levine had brought to the United States "Hercules", the following year "Hercules Unchained" and made Reeves an International Star.

-American Steve Reeves was "Claucus" and German-Austrian actress Christine Kaufmann was "Ione".
+American, and one-time Ed Wood actor, Steve Reeves was "Claucus" and German-Austrian actress Christine Kaufmann was "Ione".
 This was three years prior to her marriage to actor Tony Curtis.
 Spanish actor Fernando Rey was the High Priest "Arbaces".
 In 1971 Rey would become the "Drug Lord" in "The French Connection" and its sequel.
 American actress Barbara Carroll was "Nydia" and German actress Anne-Marie Baumann was "Julia".

 The motion picture was Co-Directed and Co-Written by Sergio Leone.

 After serving in Palestine "Claucus" and his friends are returning to Pompeii when a run-a-way chariot with "Ione" is seen, :Claucus" saves the girl, the daughter of the town's "Consul" and starts again toward the town to see his own father.
 This same opening was used in "Hercules" except she was the King's daughter.